 Heaths are at their most interesting, and colourful, the in Spring and Summer.
 A visit to Broadland Country Park on Summer evenings might give you the chance to see and hear nightjars.
 During the day, you will be able to see common lizards basking in sunny spots.

 Limited free parking is available just off the Haveringland Road, as marked on the map of the park.
 For satellite navigation systems, the nearest postcode is NR10 4DF.
 Grid reference TG 18235 17564.

 Broadland Country Park was acquired by Broadland District Council with support from the Greater Norwich Growth Board.

 We are also working in partnership with the Norfolk and Norwich Naturalists Society to undertake a programme of ecological and biological research in the area over the next three years.
 This will allow us to establish what important wildlife we have where and provide the scientific basis for future management, restoration and conservation work.
 Specialists and experts will be visiting the area to undertake surveys, which will also be shared with the Norfolk Wildlife Trust and Norfolk Biodiversity Information Service.

 As part of their third year Science Communication module at the UEA, two students were tasked with producing a common species guide and recording pack for all of the habitats in Norfolk.
 In the future these resources will be used to facilitate an inter-parish recording programme, run by Norfolk Biodiversity Information Service (NBIS), to encourage more people to take up Biodiversity recording in Norfolk.

-If you would like to see the full recording pack for all of Norfolk’s habitats, provide feedback for the students and learn more about the upcoming inter-parish recording program, you can do so here.
+If you would like to see the full recording pack for all of Norfolk’s habitats, provide feedback for the students and learn more about the upcoming inter-parish recording program, complete the 'Feedback for NBIS parish recording scheme' form.